jackyzha0/quartz/content/notes/07-system-installation.md

 > operating systems have different package managers
 > to install linux, you need to use linux - from bootable disk, has a small linux system which installs linux
 > these days pretty much everything is just downloaded from internet repo
+> conf file : sources, hold information about repos of packages
+> you can also boot using UDP to contact a server with a copy of a disk image
+>

 Disk layout after installation
 ![Disk layout after installation](https://i.imgur.com/C3njX6h.png)